Synthird/Negate-decimal/README.md

 # Negate decimal

-Negate decimal methods that convert positive decimals into negative decimals and vice versa.
+Converting positive decimals into negative decimals and vice versa.

 The negateDecimal class can be accessed in the [src folder](src) or by [clicking here](src/NegateDecimal.java).